slanden/vscode-pdml/pdml/plugins.md

 ### Plugins
 You can extend PDML with additional syntax (what PDML calls "extensions", which I'm trying to separate from VS Code's concept of extensions).
 You do this by providing one or more "plugins", which are files executable by the JavaScript engine that provide the interface the core PDML engine expects.

-Plugins can be either a JavaScript file, or a WebAssembly Component transpiled to WebAssembly core modules that are called by a JavaScript file.
+Plugins can be either a JavaScript file, or a WebAssembly Component.
 In addition, every JavaScript file must be a *.mjs* file.

 An object in a `plugins` list looks like this: